benblissettk/SnapEnhanceModGen/README.md

 **Note: The following instructions apply only to non-rooted users.**

 ## SnapEnhance Update
-1. Download the new [SnapEnhance apk](https://github.com/rhunk/SnapEnhance/releases/latest) update.
+1. Download the new [SnapEnhance apk](https://t.me/snapenhance_ci) update.
 2. Install the new SnapEnhance update without repatching Snapchat.
-3. Clear Mapping File in SnapEnhanced.
+3. Clear Mapping File in SnapEnhance.

 ## Snapchat Update
 1. When a new Snapchat update is available:
-   - Install [snap-360-lspatched.apk](https://github.com/hamzaharoon1314/SnapEnhance-LSPatch-Generator/releases/latest) from the repository.
+   - Install [snap-360-lspatched.apk](https://github.com/ABCPascal/SnapEnhanceModGen/releases/latest) from the repository.
-3. Clear Mapping File in SnapEnhanced.
+3. Clear Mapping File in SnapEnhance.

-# What's the working of Action
+# How does the Github Action workflow work

-This GitHub Actions workflow automates the creation of a Snapchat Patch for Non-Root.
+This GitHub Actions workflow automates the creation of a Snapchat Patch for Non-Root users.
 Here's how it works:

 1. **Snapchat Download**: The action downloads the latest stable version of Snapchat from APKMirror.